Poll: Mueller Report Exonerates Trump, According To People Who Haven’t Read Any Part Of It

 - 8 percent said “I don’t know / understand.”

-Because the survey was conducted in such immediate proximity to the release of the report and the report itself is so lengthy at 448 pages, it would be somewhat of a feat for anyone to have read the document in it’s entirety at that point in time.
-None-the-less, parsing the data based on how individuals responded to the question about having read the report did indeed yield additional insights.
+Because the survey was conducted in such immediate proximity to the release of the report and the report itself is so lengthy at 448 pages, it would be somewhat of a feat for anyone to have read the document in its entirety at that point in time.
+Nonetheless, parsing the data based on how individuals responded to the question about having read the report did indeed yield additional insights.

 Special counsel Robert Mueller's redacted report on Russian election interference has been released.
 Read it here. https://t.co/XWN3rLIvft